aspose-pdf/Aspose.PDF-Documentation/python-net/whatsnew/_index.md

 ## What's new in Aspose.PDF 23.5

-From 23.5 support to add RedactionAnnotation FontSize option.
+Since the 23.5 version supports to add RedactionAnnotation FontSize option.
 Use the next code snippet to solve this task:

 ```python